 The standard color for this fly is green or black because it imitates a dying dragonfly that resembles these colors.
-Try fishing it under trees or docks, where bass could be lurking around waiting for an easy prey.
+Try fishing it under trees or docks, where bass could be lurking around waiting for easy prey.

 4. The Clouser Deep Minnow: Meet Mr. Jackpot

 The Clouser Deep Minnow is another great bass fishing fly that has been used for decades because it’s very effective and versatile.
 This fly imitates various baitfish such as shad or other types of prey bass feed on during the colder seasons when they are in deeper waters.

 This fly can be fished at any depth and it does not require a skilled fisherman to work properly; you just have to cast and retrieve.
 When fishing with live bait, shad is one of the most popular choices for bass so imitating it using a fly will definitely increase your chances of scoring a trophy fish.

 The Clouser Deep Minnow is tied using bucktails that increase the fly’s durability and catchability.
 You can use this fly with lead head jigs, which are very popular among bass anglers worldwide, or you could fish it without the weight if you want to get more depth on your cast.

 The Mouse Fly is a great bass fishing fly for both beginners and professionals, which imitates small mice that are common during the coldest months of the year.
 This pattern can be fished at any depth using different kinds of jigging tactics in order to imitate an injured rodent trying to escape from predatory fish.